Simon-Fuhaoyuan/EE447-MobileInternet/README.md

 # EE447-MobileInternet
 This repo is for EE447 Mobile Internet Course in SJTU.
 I will upload all files about homework, labs and projects into this repository.
+Keep updating...

 ## Homework
 HW1: Best order for detecting edges in a joint graph.